CAPEL HISTORY TRAIL

 Mr William Larkin's shop was a true emporium as you can see from the display signs above the windows.
 A grocer, baker and drapers, it sold just about anything that the people of Five Oak Green would need.
 In this picture you can clearly see a brick wall at the front of the shop.
 A part of it still remains to the left of the current entrance.

-FIVE OAK GREEN - THE BEST Seville Oranges for your marmalade at 10 a 1s. are obtainable at EDWARDS' SUPPLY STORES [that is around £4 in today's prices]
+FIVE OAK GREEN - THE BEST Seville Oranges for your marmalade at 10 a 1s. are obtainable at EDWARDS' SUPPLY STORES [around £4 in today's prices]

 Similarly from the Kent & Sussex Courier of Friday 04 July 1924

 FIVE OAK GREEN - WHY GET SUNSTROKE, when yon can purchase Field Hats from 1s.
 6d.
-EDWARDS' SUPPLY STORES [that is around £6 in today's prices]
+EDWARDS' SUPPLY STORES [around £6 in today's prices]

-Both Mr Larkin and Mr Edwards served on Capel Parish Council - and other committees in the village such as the Tennis Club - and their wives were active in the Women's Institute.
+Both Mr Larkin and Mr Edwards served on Capel Parish Council - and other committees in the village as Mr Edwards was a member of Capel Tennis Club which played at the Recreation Ground - and their wives were active in the Women's Institute.